Hudson River: Landmarks

 Numerous places have been constructed along the Hudson that have since become landmarks.
-Following the river from its source to mouth, there is the Hudson River Islands State Park in Greene and Columbia counties, and in Dutchess County, there is Bard College, Staatsburgh, the Vanderbilt Mansion National Historic Site, Franklin D. Roosevelt's home and presidential library, and the main campus of the Culinary Institute of America, Marist College, the Walkway over the Hudson, Bannerman's Castle, and Hudson Highlands State Park.
+Following the river from its source to mouth, there is the Hudson River Islands State Park in Greene and Columbia counties, and in Dutchess County, there is Bard College, Staatsburgh, the Vanderbilt Mansion National Historic Site, Franklin D. Roosevelt's home and presidential library, and the main campus of the Culinary Institute of America, Marist University, the Walkway over the Hudson, Bannerman's Castle, and Hudson Highlands State Park.
 South of that in Orange County is the United States Military Academy.
 In Westchester lies Indian Point Energy Center, Croton Point Park, and Sing Sing Correctional Facility.

-Hudson River, New York and New Jersey.

-In New Jersey is Stevens Institute of Technology and Liberty State Park.
+In New Jersey are Stevens Institute of Technology and Liberty State Park.
 In Manhattan is Fort Tryon Park with the Cloisters, and the World Trade Center.
 Ellis Island, partially belonging to both the states of New Jersey and New York, is located just south of the river's mouth in New York Harbor.
-The Statue of Liberty, located on Liberty Island, is located a bit further south of there.
+The Statue of Liberty, located on Liberty Island, is located a bit further south.